-CAP is a free curb-to-curb service that will enable disabled and senior residents to be picked up by Citylink and comfortably driven to appointments within the city-limits of Edmond and within 3/4 mile of a fixed route, excluding the 100X, in a wheelchair accessible bus or van.
+CAP is a free curb-to-curb service that will enable disabled and senior residents to be picked up by Citylink and comfortably driven to appointments within the city-limits of Edmond and within 3/4 mile of a fixed route, excluding the 100X, which is a commuter route from Edmond to downtown Oklahoma City, in a wheelchair accessible bus or van.
 CAP is intended to provide services in accordance with the Americans with Disability Act (ADA).
 The CAP service operates Monday through Saturday.
 Customers should call at least 24 hours prior to pick up to ensure availability.
-To request an application for CAP, call Citylink at (405) 509-6370.

-In 2014, the City of Edmond, through a competitive process, chose RATP Dev/McDonald Transit to operate Citylink.
-McDonald Transit merged with RATP Dev in late 2014.
-RAPT DEV is a French owned company and they offer management, planning, and operation services for bus, rail, and paratransit systems.
-Their reputation for exceptional customer service and safety, as well as expertise in developing effective and efficient services, are just a few of the reasons RATP Dev/McDonald Transit was chosen to operate Citylink.
+In 2021, the City of Edmond, through a competitive process, chose RATP Dev to operate Citylink.
+Their reputation for exceptional customer service and safety, as well as expertise in developing effective and efficient services, are just a few of the reasons RATP Dev was chosen to operate Citylink.

 Benefits of Public Transportation

 Safety -Public transportation is one of the safest modes of travel in the United States.
 In fact, riding a transit bus is 91 times safer than car travel!

 Saves Money- According to the American Automobile Association, the estimated cost of driving a single-occupant vehicle is between $4,826 and $9,685, depending on the size of the car and mileage.
 The annual average cost for public transportation for one adult ranges from $200 to $2,000 depending on mileage, time of day, type of vehicle, or service.